cotestatnt/AgileStateMachine/README.md

 ### Supported boards
 The library works virtually with every boards supported by Arduino framework (no hardware dependency)

++ 1.0.1 Callback state function in a more convenient order
 + 1.0.0 Initial version